 For example, if the information provided is complete and no other issues are encountered, you can get results from a criminal background check after one to three business days.4

-On the other hand, online requests for a Federal background check to the FBI website will take approximately 3 to 5 days to process, while requests sent by mail will take 2 to 4 weeks, plus delivery time.
+On the other hand, online requests for a Federal background check to the FBI website will take approximately 3 to 5 days to process, while requests sent by mail will take 2 to 4 weeks, plus delivery time.12

 Typically, you can expect to wait approximately two weeks for a detailed background check.

-How To Get a State Background Check (How To Get A Background Check Level 1)
+How To Get a State Background Check (How To Get a Background Check Level 1)

 You may also get a state background check on yourself through your local or state superior court.
 They can assist you and provide a criminal record search for a fee.5 However their scope is limited only to that specific county or state.
 So when using this option, check first if you have identified the correct county or state before you do your background check.

 Both Level 1 and Level 2 background checks are the most common, depending on the extent of data to be investigated and verified.
-Although Florida is the only state to have outlined what these checks comprise, a level 1 background check is the most basic check and verifies your information based on your name.
+Although Florida is the only state to have outlined what these checks comprise,19 a level 1 background check is the most basic check and verifies your information based on your name.
 It covers only one jurisdiction, usually the state where you live.

-In addition to checking your name and aliases, the Level 1 background check will also look into your birth date, social security number, and detailed employment history.
+In addition to checking your name and aliases, the Level 1 records check will also look into your birth date, social security number, and detailed employment history.
 Any misrepresentation of a previous job or information withheld from the employment application will be shown here.

-How To Get a Federal Background Check On Yourself (How To Get a Background Check Level 2)
+How To Get a Federal Background Check on Yourself (How To Get a Background Check Level 2)

-If you are interested in a more extensive check on your records such as how to get a nation-wide criminal background check, you should also take a look at how to get a federal background check for yourself.
-The Federal Bureau of Investigation provides an “ Identity History Summary”, also known as a criminal history record or a “rap sheet,” for a fee.
+If you are interested in a more extensive check on your records such as how to get a nationwide criminal background check, you should also take a look at how to get a federal background check for yourself.
+The Federal Bureau of Investigation provides an “Identity History Summary”, also known as a criminal history record or a “rap sheet,” for a fee.12

 This report contains information taken from the FBI’s fingerprint records related to arrests, federal employment, naturalization, or military service.

-Local law enforcement agencies may also be involved in a level 2 background check that searches criminal records.
+Local law enforcement agencies may also be involved in a level 2 records check that searches criminal records.
 This background check confirms that the subject of the check hasn’t been involved (or guilty of) a number of criminal offenses, including:

-• Federal crimes (like kidnapping)
+- Federal crimes (like kidnapping)

-• Violent Felonies: (such as assault,murder, crimes against children and other crimes)
+- Violent Felonies: (such as assault, murder, crimes against children, and other crimes)

-How To Get a Background Check On Yourself For Employment
+How To Get a Background Check on Yourself for Employment

 Many job positions and industries are not required by law to conduct background checks, such as entry-level positions, or jobs in retail stores, restaurants, and other businesses with fast employee turnover.6 However, this is not a guarantee that an employer will not conduct a check.
-Therefore, it can be beneficial to run the background check on yourself before you apply.
+Therefore, it can be beneficial to run a background check on yourself before you apply.

 On the other hand, certain professions are required to conduct background checks for potential hires.
 Jobs with professional licenses, for example, would go through multiple checks, first at the licensing stage, then from the employer.

-A more comprehensive criminal background check is mandatory for positions of responsibility or trust, such as professions that involve children, elderly persons, and other vulnerable groups or communities.
-It is also a requirement for employees of public institutions like schools, hospitals, law enforcement agencies, fire departments, airports, as well as organizations involved in the financial industry, such as banks, insurance companies, and financial planning.
+A more comprehensive criminal background check is mandatory for positions of responsibility or trust,10 such as professions that involve children, elderly persons, and other vulnerable groups or communities.
+It is also a requirement for employees of public institutions like schools, hospitals, law enforcement agencies, fire departments, and airports, as well as organizations involved in the financial industry, such as banks, insurance companies, and financial planning.

 If you are preparing yourself for employment, here are options on how to do a background check on yourself for employment.